Graduation Requirements for Undergraduates

 Mid-Year Completion of Degree Requirements

-The vast majority of RISD students complete their degree requirements at the end of the Spring semester.
-Some students may be ready to complete requirements at the end of the Fall semester or after Wintersession, which is referred to as mid-year graduation.
+The vast majority of RISD students complete their degree requirements at the end of the Spring semester by design of program curriculum.
+However, for select students off-track, they may be ready to complete requirements at the end of the Fall semester or after Wintersession, which is referred to as mid-year graduation.
 For mid-year graduation, students should declare their intentions to their department as well as the Registrar's Office by December 1.

-Students who are confirmed for mid-year graduation will be eligible for a letter attesting to their completion of requirements, but the actual degree and diploma will not be conferred or available until the day of commencement in early June (or Late May, depending on the calendar)
+Students who are confirmed for mid-year graduation will be eligible for a letter attesting to their completion of requirements, but the actual degree and diploma will not be conferred or available until the day of commencement in early June (or late May, depending on the academic calendar).

 International students (F-1 visa) should see the Office of International Student Services if they plan to graduate mid-year.
 The program end date that is listed on the student's Form I-20 immigration document will need to be adjusted.
 At that meeting, OISS reviews options for international students after graduation.
 International students may stay enrolled at RISD only as long as needed to complete graduation requirements.